 For those wanting to spend more time in Lan Ha Bay, Heritage Line also launched a 3 day 2 night cruise in August 2019 on a new ship, the Ylang, and the itinerary is similar with the option to take part in a hike on Cat Ba Island on day 2.
 Instead of mooring in Halong Bay, the Ylang moors overnight in Lan Ha Bay.

-The “Senses of Lan Ha” Ylang 3 day 2 night cruise departs on specific dates (click here for the sailing dates) and sails throughout the second half of 2019.
-In 2020, Ylang will not sail between August 12th and September 1st.
-The rates are available here.
+The “Senses of Lan Ha” Ylang 3 day 2 night cruise departs on specific dates (click here for the sailing dates and rates).

 The best time to visit Lan Ha Bay